ehmatthes/dsd-railway/README.md

 $ git commit -m "Configured for deployment to Railway."
 ```

-- Run the following.
-(You'll see a bunch of errors after `railway up`.
+- Now run the following to actually deploy your project to Railway.
+(You may see a bunch of errors, or a crashed deployment, after running `railway up`.
 Those errors will go away after creating the database.
 This is Railway's [recommended approach](https://docs.railway.com/guides/django#deploy-from-the-cli)!)

 ```sh
 $ railway init --name <project-name>
 $ railway up